FREE FREIGHT + WHITE-GLOVE INSTALL · ON ALL TUBS THIS WEEK

 Our top recommendation for most cold plunge setups is the Danner AQUA-MAG 1200.

-With a flow rate of 1200 gallons per hour (20 gallons per minute), the Danner pump works fantastic for tubs up to 150 gallons and can operate either fully submerged in the water or inline outside of the tub.
+With a flow rate of 1200 gallons per hour (20 gallons per minute), the Danner pump works fantastic for larger tubs and can operate either fully submerged in the water or inline outside of the tub.
 This gives you flexibility in designing or changing your plunge setup.

 You can pair this Danner pump with many popular water chillers, including most Penguin Chiller models.
 The efficient, magnetic-driven impeller and epoxy-sealed motor are built to last, with a 5-year limited warranty for peace of mind.